Alexios10/simple-modal/README.md

-Just a simple pop up modal with nice animation with the help of framer-motion
+Just a simple pop up modal with nice animation using framer-motion